-Mrs Magee claimed he grabbed her mobile phone and deleted numbers before turning violent and kicking her on the leg.'The Terminator'
+Mrs Magee claimed he grabbed her mobile phone and deleted numbers before turning violent and kicking her on the leg.

 She left the house but returned the following day and discovered the money missing from her handbag, the court heard.

 Magee, known as The Terminator during a professional career which saw him capture the WBU welterweight title, denied the allegations.

 He told the court any bruising on his ex-wife's leg was caused by her playing sport.